Bed Sheets

 4. Tussar Silk

-Gold in color, Tussar silk is produced by silkworms found in China, Sri Lanka, Japan, and India.
-This silk is most commonly used for making sarees and can come in a variety of natural color, such as beige, cream, honey, and tawny.
+Gold in colour, Tussar silk is produced by silkworms found in China, Sri Lanka, Japan, and India.
+This silk is most commonly used for making sarees and can come in a variety of natural colour, such as beige, cream, honey, and tawny.
 However, Tussar silk is less durable and may not feel as soft as other silks such as Mulberry silk.

 5. Muga Silk